-Working at One Medical Group, I often hear stories about our providers and local teams going the extra mile for our members.
+Working at One Medical, I often hear stories about our providers and local teams going the extra mile for our members.
 But it’s not every day I get to share a story from a New Jersey Transit train.

 One Medical physician Allison Fox, MD and her husband were commuting home on the 5:15 PM Morristown train about a week ago when the train stopped longer than expected at the Newark station.
 A bad summer storm had just started, and she thought the delay might be due to the intense thunder and lightning.